Sowapps/symfony-so-ingenious-demo/doc/Design.md

 LocalizedUnit is a generic entity that get in relation a localized entity through all languages.
 Example: The same pages in FR and in EN share the same LocalizedUnit

+### Fragment List

+In a fragment, you could use a fragment list (e.g. gallery).
+For now, this is not implemented but it could require to add a position field in FragmentChild

 ### Snippets

 A snippet fragment is a reusable fragment with properties, it must be embedded in another fragment.